-Bhutan is located in the eastern Himalayas, bordered to the north by China and to the south, east and west by India.
+Bhutan is located in the eastern Himalayas, bordered to the north by China and to the south, east, and west by India.
 The altitude varies from 300m (1000ft) in the narrow lowland region to 7000m (22,000ft) in the Himalayan plateau in the north, and there are three distinct climatic regions.
+We offer Best Bhutan Travel & Tour and best packages for Bhutan tours.
 The foothills are tropical and home to deer, lion, leopards and the rare golden monkey as well as much tropical vegetation including many species of wild orchids.
-The Inner Himalaya region is temperate; wildlife includes bear, boar and sambar and the area is rich in deciduous forests.
+The Inner Himalaya region is temperate; wildlife includes bear, boar, and sambar and the area is rich in deciduous forests.
 The High Himalaya region is very thinly populated, but the steep mountain slopes are the home of many species of animals including snow leopards and musk deer

-A abode in the heart of the vast Himalayan region, but little known to the outside world just being wedged between giant neighbors and secluded by some of the highest mountain ranges.
-A Hidden in the mighty Himalayas, between India and China, the independent Bhutanese people have largely lived a life of totally isolation from the world.
-They have succeed in maintaining their cultural and spiritual heritage preserved in age-old traditions.
+An abode in the heart of the vast Himalayan region, but little known to the outside world just being wedged between giant neighbors and secluded by some of the highest mountain ranges.
+A Hidden in the mighty Himalayas, between India and China, the independent Bhutanese people have largely lived a life of totally isolated from the world.
+They have succeeded in maintaining their cultural and spiritual heritage preserved in age-old traditions.

 How To Get To Bhutan?

 Bhutan is well connected to the outside world through Druk Air (Royal Bhutanese Airlines), the national carrier which is the only airline operating flights in and out of the kingdom.
 The country’s only airport is situated at Paro. and two flights a week from Kathmandu (Nepal).